kframework/vyper-semantics/README.md

 ## Running KViper

-KViper can be used to compile Viper programs to EVM bytecodes.
+KViper can be used to compile Viper programs to EVM bytecodes, being comparable to the production Viper compiler.

 First, build KViper:
 ```